- Information has been coming from many SAP customers on strange indirect access charges.

 A Company’s Options

 Buying SAP Data Services is probably not a very good option for companies.
 However, if companies do not buy SAP Data Services, will they want to go the expensive route of buying another HANA instance?
-Understand, if the company keeps the SAP application on a non-HANA database, it does not have to replicate the data to another database or buy SAP Data Services.
+Consider, if the company keeps the SAP application on a non-HANA database, it does not have to replicate the data to another database or buy SAP Data Services.
 Therefore, but moving to HANA, the company’s options narrow and the costs dramatically increase.
 This is interesting because SAP has made so much about HANA reducing TCO.
 In this scenario, it seems like the TCO can only go up.

 The fact that the second license of HANA renders a purchase of SAP Data Services unnecessary completely undermines any SAP indirect access argument.
 Let us think this through.